cawfree/use-merge/README.md

 > We've all seen it.
 And it's becoming increasingly more common as hooks get ever more awesome.

+### 🤔 So... what's the answer to the problem of multiple hooks?
+Why, a hook of course!

-With `use-merge`, you can combine the outputs of multiple hooks and synchronize their requests to re-render:
+With `use-merge`, you can combine the outputs of multiple hooks _and_ synchronize their requests to re-render:

 ```javascript
 import { ActivityIndicator } from "react-native";